John is an experienced freelance content writer with an eclectic employment history.

-It is also useful for keeping things off of the floor in places where there may be damp or flooding.
+It is also useful for keeping things off of the floor in places where there may be damp or susceptible to flooding.
 Of course, it would be better to have a dry floor, but you can at least use wooden racking to keep everything safe while you get around to dealing with your damp floor.

 DIY Wood Racking